graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 ![GraphQL Playground](/images/playground.png)

-# Complete example source code
+# Complete example source code and more information

 The complete project with the full source code can be found here: https://github.com/graphql-java/tutorials/tree/master/book-details

+More information about GraphQL Java can be found in the [documentation](https://www.graphql-java.com/documentation/).

+We also have [spectrum chat](https://spectrum.chat/graphql-java) for any question or problems.